 Maybe you’ve caught the Emeril Lagasse Power AirFryer 360 on an early morning infomercial.
 It’s boasted as an all-in-one cooking appliance with 12 preset cooking functions, capable of crisping French fries, roasting a 10-pound turkey, dehydrating fruit slices, baking desserts, toasting bread, slow-cooking roasts, reheating leftovers, and more.
 Air fryers are used to cook traditional fried recipes without the mess involved with deep frying.
 They’re similar to convection ovens and work by circulating hot air all around the food—no oil required.
-The result is evenly-browned and crispy, crunchy “fried” foods with supposedly fewer grams of fat and calories.

 If it works as advertised, the Power AirFryer 360 could technically replace a toaster, toaster oven, convection oven, standalone air fryer, deep fryer, slow cooker, food dehydrator, and microwave.
 I tested it out to determine if this "As Seen on TV" gadget is all it’s cracked up to be.
 Keep reading for the results.

 Setup: Nothing to it

 I removed the air fryer from the packaging, plugged it in, inserted the cooking pans and drip tray, and let it preheat for about 10 minutes to burn off the manufacturer’s oil coating as recommended in the instructions.
 Getting started is as easy as selecting one of the 12 cooking presets for your food.
 Overriding the preset time and temperature is easily changed with the dials—for example, I made a frozen pizza that required a different cooking time and temperature than the pizza preset on the air fryer.

 Design: May be too large for some kitchens